articles

 My Chinese ex-husband was an extreme example of a MEM, as are many Chinese men in general.
 I thought he wasn’t when I initially met him, which was the only reason I started dating him.
 If I had known he would turn out to be a MEM, I would have probably run for the Guangdong hills within the first weeks of dating!
 It is common for a Chinese mother-in-law to move in with you while dating, during your marriage, or when you are about to or are having kids.
 Some Chinese men may even still share their bed with their mothers, thinking there’s nothing wrong with that.

-I once told my ex-husband: “I feel like your mother is watching us when we are having sex!”
-This was after having her turn up in our bedroom and stay there to watch us as a couple for the umpteenth time.
-He was running around half-naked, wearing only his underpants, and she would wash them for him frequently!
-She also inquired about my menstruation a lot and asked him about our sex life.
-I assume she was probably the main reason my ex-husband completely stopped having sex with me (thank God he did; I didn’t know he was having affairs with 18-year-old girls behind my back and visiting Chinese prostitutes at the time).
+I once told my ex-husband, “I feel like your mother is watching us when we’re having sex!”
+This was after she showed up in our bedroom and stayed there to watch us as a couple for the umpteenth time.
+He would run around half-naked, wearing only his underwear, and she would frequently wash them for him!
+She also asked a lot of questions about my menstruation and inquired about our sex life.
+I believe she was probably the main reason my ex-husband completely stopped having sex with me (thank God he did; at the time, I didn’t know he was having affairs with 18-year-old girls behind my back and visiting Chinese prostitutes—this was one of the clues that revealed he was cheating).

 While it used to be normal for my Chinese ex-husband and me to do things as a couple during the years that we were living alone, his mother soon forced her way into our marriage in such a way that she could replace me as his wife.
 My Chinese ex-husband, who didn’t resist, soon became her “husband”, and they did many things together, including parenting our kids like a couple instead of him parenting our kids with me.

-This led to many fights, but once his mother had established herself as his “wife” and the “mother of our children”, his behavior never returned to how it had been at the beginning of our relationship when we made decisions together and spent time as a couple.
+My former mother-in-law’s crazy behavior led to many fights, but once she had established herself as his “wife” and the “mother of our children,” his behavior never returned to how it was at the beginning of our relationship, when we made decisions together and spent time as a couple.

 Sometimes, this kind of enmeshment is easy to recognize; other times, it may appear in more subtle ways.
 One of the ways it shows is when your husband talks about his mother all the time.
 My ex used to do this until I had to put up some very strong boundaries with him, which, of course, he blamed me for.